BlairKirara/odin-recipes/README.md

 # odin-recipes
-In project I created a website with recipes
+In this project I created a website with recipes

 It consist links to a few recipes and was done as a practice project